- The Washington Times - Monday, January 19, 2026

 “There are no written documents; it’s only that a boat landed there hundreds of years ago, but we had boats landing there also,” Mr. Trump said.

-According to two European officials, Mr. Trump’s message to Mr. Gahr Store read in part: “Considering your Country decided not to give me the Nobel Peace Prize for having stopped 8 Wars PLUS, I no longer feel an obligation to think purely of Peace, although it will always be predominant, but can now think about what is good and proper for the United States of America.”
+Two European officials said Mr. Trump’s message to Mr. Gahr Store read in part: “Considering your Country decided not to give me the Nobel Peace Prize for having stopped 8 Wars PLUS, I no longer feel an obligation to think purely of Peace, although it will always be predominant, but can now think about what is good and proper for the United States of America.”

 Advertisement